Discernment Counseling: Support for Couples Facing Uncertainty

 What Is Discernment Counseling?

 Discernment counseling is a short-term approach designed to help couples gain clarity about the direction of the relationship.
-Rather than focusing on fixing problems right away, it honors the reality that uncertainty and mixed feelings are part of many long-term relationships.
+Rather than focusing on fixing problems right away, it honors the reality that uncertainty and mixed feelings are part of many relationships.

 Who Discernment Counseling Can Help